 Boutique advisory shop Greenhill & Co. and its investment arm,

-Greenhill Capital expects to raise its third fund the first quarter of 2010.
-Sources close to Greenhill Capital previously told Buyouts it would target $1 billion to $1.25 billion, but Niehaus said the target would be closer to the $875 million the firm raised for its second fund, which closed in 2005.
-That fund is more than 80 percent invested, he said.
+Greenhill Capital expects to raise its third fund in the first quarter of 2010.
+Sources close to Greenhill Capital previously said that it would target $1 billion to $1.25 billion, but Niehaus says the target would be closer to the $875 million the firm raised for its second fund, which closed in 2005.